dcrommie/walbrook/src/markdown-pages/financial-services-guide.md

   ### How you pay for the financial services we provide to you

-  If you receive personal advice from us, we will tell you about any fees, commissions and any other benefits, in actual dollar amounts (where possible) in the Statement of Advice or orally when providing further advice to you.
+  If you receive personal advice from us, we will disclose any fees, commissions and other benefits associated with our services in the manner required by law and appropriate to the advice being provided.

   There are several ways that Walbrook may be paid for the services we provide to you, including: